robmclaughliniv/robmclaughl.in/docs/technicalOverview.md

 The plan is to build the Next.js site and export it as static files, then host those files on an S3 bucket (configured for web hosting).
 To ensure global low-latency access and HTTPS, we'll put Amazon CloudFront (a CDN) in front of the S3 bucket.
 CloudFront will cache the content at edge locations worldwide and handle SSL termination.

-This also allows us to keep the S3 bucket private and secure – we'll use an Origin Access Control (OAC) or similar mechanism so that CloudFront can fetch from S3, but the bucket isn't publicly accessible.
+This also allows us to keep the S3 bucket private and secure – we use Origin Access Control (OAC) so that CloudFront can fetch from S3, but the bucket isn't publicly accessible.
 (This is a security best practice: "If you want to keep S3 Block Public Access enabled and host a static website, you can use Amazon CloudFront origin access control (OAC).
 CloudFront provides the capabilities required to set up a secure static website... providing additional security headers, such as HTTPS.")

 The custom domain robmclaughl.in will be managed via Amazon Route 53 (AWS's DNS service).
 We'll create a hosted zone for the domain and use an A Record (alias) to point the root domain to the CloudFront distribution – this ties the domain to our CloudFront endpoint seamlessly.
 An AWS Certificate Manager (ACM) SSL certificate will be issued for the domain and attached to CloudFront, so that the site is served over HTTPS with a valid certificate (no browser warnings).

 We are aiming for Infrastructure as Code, so all AWS resources (S3 bucket, CloudFront distribution, DNS records, etc.) will be defined in code using Terraform.
 Terraform is a tool that lets you define cloud infrastructure in human-readable configuration files, then deploy those resources consistently.

 By writing Terraform configs, we ensure the setup is reproducible and version-controlled.
-For example, we'll write Terraform to create the S3 bucket (with the proper policies), the CloudFront distro (with origin pointing to that bucket, enabling OAC and compressions, etc.), and the Route53 DNS records.
+For example, we've written Terraform to create the S3 bucket (with the proper policies), the CloudFront distribution (with origin pointing to that bucket, enabling OAC, security headers, and compression), and the Route53 DNS records.
+The Terraform state is stored in an S3 backend with DynamoDB locking for secure and reliable state management.
 This approach avoids manual clicking in the AWS console and makes it easier to tear down or modify resources.
 (Terraform's declarative nature means we just describe what we want – e.g., "an S3 bucket named X" – and it takes care of the AWS API calls to make it so.)

 If time is very short, we might use a quicker route like the AWS Amplify console or even deploy on Vercel as a stop-gap, but the preferred path is S3/CloudFront via Terraform for full control.
 We'll keep the Terraform config minimal (just what's needed for this site) but structured for future growth (e.g., easy to add a CDN invalidation or a new Lambda function later if needed).

 ## CI/CD Pipeline

-For continuous integration and deployment, GitHub Actions will be used.
+For continuous integration and deployment, GitHub Actions is used.
 GitHub Actions allows us to automate building and deploying the site whenever we push new changes to the repository.

-We'll set up a workflow such that any push or merge to the main branch triggers a job to build the Next.js project and sync the output to S3, then invalidate CloudFront cache.
-In practice, the CI script will:
+We've set up a workflow such that any push or merge to the main branch triggers a job to build the Next.js project and sync the output to S3, then invalidate CloudFront cache.
+In practice, the CI script:

-1. Checkout the code
+1. Checks out the code
-2. Install dependencies
+2. Sets up pnpm (our package manager)
+3. Installs dependencies with `pnpm install --frozen-lockfile`
-3. Run the Next.js build (and possibly next export to generate static files)
+4. Runs the Next.js build with `pnpm run build` (which generates static files)
-4. Use AWS CLI or an action to upload the files to S3
+5. Uses AWS CLI to upload the files to S3
-5. Issue a CloudFront cache invalidation so the new content goes live immediately
+6. Issues a CloudFront cache invalidation so the new content goes live immediately

 The entire pipeline runs automatically, meaning Rob can just git push to deploy new updates after tonight.